Equipment

-Certainly, if you’re lifting pallets 20’ in the air or have a 500,000 square foot warehouse, you should ride.
-If you’re going in and out of trailers over an uneven dock for hours each day, you should ride.
-However, for tasks in between those big ones, you may be better off using a walk-behind lift truck.
+Certainly, if you’re lifting pallets 20’ in the air, going in and out of trailers over an uneven dock for hours each day, or have a 500,000 square foot warehouse, you should use a forklift.
+However, for tasks in between those big ones, you may be better off using a walkie pallet stacker.

 Using walkies for in-between tasks will drive down overall fleet costs because they are less expensive to operate.
 And, since they’re lighter and slower, they can have the added benefit of improving workplace safety!